connor-lab/vapor/README.md

         -fq FQ [FQ ...]
 Fastq file/files, can be gzipped -f, --top_seed_frac
-                            Fraction of best seeds to extend [0.2] -v, --version       Show version
+                            Fraction of best seeds to extend [0.2] --low_mem           Does not store reference kmer arrays, produces same result, marginally slower but less memory [False]
+        -v, --version       Show version

 Example:

     vapor.py -fa HA_sequences.fa -fq reads_1.fq.gz reads_2.fq.gz

+PARAMETER OPTIMIZATION FOR OTHER VIRUSES:

+VAPOR can in principle be used for other viruses (although performance has not yet been comprehensively benchmarked as with influenza, future versions will benchmark generalizability).
+For example, for ~79,448 HIV env sequences downloaded from https://www.hiv.lanl.gov/components/sequence/HIV/search/search.html, and public read sets with the ENA run accession SRR8389950, derived from HIV BF520.W14M (see https://www.ebi.ac.uk/ena/data/view/SRR8389950).
+A BF520 reference can be retrieved using the following parameters:

+    vapor.py -c 100 --subsample 1000000 --low_mem -m 0.2 -f 0.1 -fq SRR8389950_1.fastq.gz SRR8389950_2.fastq.gz -fa env_db.fasta

+Which returns:

+0.8030480656506448  235867226.0 2559    92171.63970300899   11899117    >A1.KE.1994.BF520.W14M.C2.KX168094

+When used as a reference this reference has a raw error rate of 0.2%.

+In this case we have customized the parameters:
+    - Since the reference space is a bit larger than for example, influenza A HA sequences, we use --low mem to reduce memory (this does not affect the result, but may increase run-time slightly)
+    - We also also assume, with the larger database, that there are sufficient close sequences to our sample, and use -m 0.2, requiring at least 20% exact matches to improve run-time (this not affect the result as long as there are enough close references to the sample).
+If the reference space was very sparse, or our sample very novel, we may need to use -m 0.0
+    - Again, due to the larger database, we decrease -f to 0.1 in order to extend fewer sequences with high-scoring exact matches.
+    - Because the sample has over 12,000,000 reads, we improve run-time by subsampling 1,000,000 reads (--subsample 1000000).
+If depth is extremely skewed, sub-sampling may result in zero coverage in some sequence regions.
+In general, sub-sampling may decrease performance.
+    - Since depth is expected to be very high, we can also cull any k-mers with coverage less than 100 (assuming that they are, for example, errors or minor quasispecies variants).
+In some cases, this can affect perfomance (either increase or decrease), but will reduce memory and improve run-time as well.
+As with sub-sampling, this may also cull legitimate k-mers, and reduce performance, especially where depth is low.
+    - If we had reason to believe our virus includes many k-mers that are also present in non-viral background sequences, we could increase -t, or -k, although the latter may have more implications for performance in general (sensitivity/specificity).

 Author: Joel Southgate